Commentary Matthew 3

 First of all, what does repent even mean?

 I don’t like arguing with strangers on the internet, but sometimes I find myself doing so over the doctrines of Christianity.
 It was just recently that a Christian made a post stating that Jesus never said “Repent”.
-I entered into the conversation with my disagreement and the discourse quickly devolved into this stranger arguing with me over the meaning of the word repentance.
+I entered into the conversation with my disagreement and the discourse quickly devolved into this person arguing with me over the meaning of the word repentance.

 If you love Me, you will keep My commandments.
 And I will ask the Father, and He will give you another Advocate to be with you forever— the Spirit of truth.
 The world cannot receive Him (The Holy Spirit), because it neither sees Him nor knows Him.
 (John 14:15-17a)